Damo-Chasey/cvapp/README.md

-#CV App
+This is a basic website to showcase some of my understandings of React, Express and MySQL.

-This is a basic website to showcase some of my understandings of React, Express and MySQL More info in the wiki!
+More info in the wiki!